poozlehq/poozle/README.md

 # Introduction

-Poozle has created a new open-source standard to create extensions that automate your repititive tasks and improve your productivity
+Poozle has created a new open-source standard to create extensions that automate your repititive tasks, let you access different tools instantly and improve your productivity

 - Maintenance-free extensions you can use in minutes.
 Just download our extension and authenticate your sources, and get extensions that increases your productivity
 - Building new extensions made trivial.
 We make it very easy to create new extensions that you need, using the language of your choice.
-- Here's a list of our extensions with their health status.

 # Getting started
 - Install extension